 So let's get to it!

 There are so many different kinds of bacon to choose from, that you really should just go with your personal preference here.
-Smoked, non smoked, flavored, traditional, or sodium reduced, all will cook fairly similarly in the oven.
+Smoked, non-smoked, flavored, traditional, or sodium-reduced, all will cook fairly similarly in the oven.

-Bacon that is flavored with sugar such as maple bacon can burn quite easily once the sugars start to caramelize, so keep an extra eye on it until you get the timing down! - Chef Markus Mueller
+Bacon that is flavored with sugar such as maple bacon can burn quite easily once the sugars start to caramelize, so keep an extra eye on it until you get the timing down!

-- Pre-heat your oven to 375F and let it come up to temperature.
+- Preheat your oven to 375F and let it come up to temperature.
 As it pre-heats, line a sheet pan with parchment paper or lightly grease it with oil to prevent the bacon from sticking to the metal.

-- Lay the bacon out in strips on the sheet pan, making sure they do not over lap.
+- Lay the bacon out in strips on the sheet pan, making sure they do not overlap.
 Avoid stretching the bacon while you do this to ensure even cooking.
 When tray-ing up the bacon, get creative and flip the slices around to completely fill the baking sheet while leaving no empty spaces.
 The slices can touch each other, just not over-lap.

-- Once the oven is pre-heated, and the bacon tray-ed up, pop the baking sheet in the oven, and set a timer for 12 minutes.
+- Once the oven is preheated, and the bacon tray-ed up, pop the baking sheet in the oven, and set a timer for 12 minutes.
 I like to set the timer a little lower because you can always cook the bacon for another minute or so if it's not quite done, you can't turn the clock back so to speak.

 - When the timer goes off, remove the baking sheet from the oven, being careful not to burn yourself, there will be hot fat on the try.